adriangs1996/wintry/README.md

 PR, criticism, anything you can imagine.

-If you are willing to provide a PR for a feature, just try to give at least some tests for the feature, I try my best mantaining a pool of tests that will be growing with time
+If you are willing to provide a PR for a feature, just try to give at least some tests for the feature, I do my best mantaining a pool of tests that will be growing with time

 - [Issue Tracker](https://github.com/adriangs1996/wintry/issues)